PX4/PX4-user_guide/en/ros2/px4_ros2_msg_translation_node.md

 With the translation node running, any simultaneously running ROS 2 application designed to communicate with PX4 can do so, as long as it uses message versions recognized by the node.
 The translation node will print a warning if it encounters an unknown topic version.

-::: note
+::: info
-After making a modification in PX4 to the message definitions and/or translation node code, you will need to rerun the steps above from point 2. to update your ROS workspace accordingly.
+After making a modification in PX4 to the message definitions and/or translation node code, you will need to rerun the steps above from point 2 to update your ROS workspace accordingly.
 :::

 ### In ROS Applications